younicoin/satoshe-core/compile-source-linux.md

 cd satoshe-src
 ```

-And download the source code of your coin with the following command:
+And download the source code of **SOSHE** with the following command:

 ```
 git clone https://github.com/SatosheNetwork/satoshe-core.git .